Webhooks FAQs

 Our webhook gateway has the following rate limits:

-Our webhook gateway follows a leaky bucket approach with the following mechanics:
+The webhook gateway uses a leaky bucket approach with the following process:

-• If you receive more than 20 events in a second, you start to consume your burst allowance.
+• If you receive more than 20 events in a second, the excess events consume your burst allowance.

-• If you receive less than 20 events in a second, the excess is added to your burst allowance.
+• If you receive fewer than 20 events in a second, the remaining capacity refills your burst allowance, but only if the burst allowance is less than 1,000 events.

 How do I generate a unique webhook address?